nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 - data makes or breaks the product.
 Wrong data = no viable outcomes. cut and dry.
 - Figuring out what experiments to run is both an art and science.
 It requires thoughtfulness to avoid doing a bunch of things that aren't really helping get closer to a solution.
 - idk what else i learned

-## Data makes a difference
-- Data makes a difference.
-And a big one at that.
-- I want to say something about diminishing returns (the diminishing returns are also visible in the 350e training images)

-## The scientific method
-I really wanted this to be scientific and not just 'trying things til something works'.
-This is the real process you have to follow in the real world.
-You have to control variables to create reliable observations, otherwise you don't know what worked and why.

-My plan is pretty simple:
-- Observation: The models trained on street-level potholes performed poorly on aerial dirt-road usecase.
-(1e mAP50: 0.0045, 20e mAP50: 0.00421)
-- Hypothesis: This is a domain shift resulting from training data that does not match the usecase.
-Using domain specific training data will allow me to achieve mAP50 of 0.5
-- Experiment: Train various models and change one single idk idk idk this doesnt make sense for so many experiments unless i'm gonna write a whole paper on it.

-- observation
-- question
-- hypothesis
-- experiment
-- analysis
-- conclusion

-## The Experiments

-We ran a series of experiments, treating each as a variable to isolate what actually drives performance.

 ---
 # Notes